opensearch-project/documentation-website/_ml-commons-plugin/tutorials/reranking-cohere.md

 }
 ```

-For compatibility with the rerank pipeline, the `top_n` value must be the same as the length of the `documents` list.
+To ensure compatibility with the rerank pipeline, the `top_n` value must be the same as the length of the `documents` list.
 {: .important}

 You can customize the number of top documents returned in the response by providing the `size` parameter.
 For more information, see [Step 2.3](#step-23-test-the-reranking).